Nathanwoodburn/onchain-names-hackathon/messaging/email.md

 # Hackathon Task: Building a Secure Email System for Handshake $HNS Domains

+This project has a bounty of $5,000 USD

 ## Objective:

 Participants are tasked with developing an email server and client